Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Kirsten Meymaris Link

-Kevin Muir became an adjunct instructor for Purdue Global (formerly Kaplan University) in 2008, becoming a full-time adjunct in the Department of Humanities and Social Sciences in 2015.
-Muir teaches a variety of undergraduate classes for the Department of Humanities and Social Sciences, particularly about history and social sciences, as well as in the ExcelTrack™ program.
-Previously, he taught at Oak Valley Country Day, a private high school, where he became principal; he later taught at Brown Mackie College and the Kansas City campus of DeVry University.
+Kevin Muir teaches a variety of undergraduate classes for the Department of Humanities and Social Sciences at Purdue Global, focusing on history and social sciences, as well as in the ExcelTrack® program.
+He became an adjunct instructor for the University in 2008, becoming a full-time adjunct in the Department of Humanities and Social Sciences in 2015.
+Previously, Muir taught at the private Oak Valley Country Day high school, where he became principal; he later taught at Brown Mackie College and the Kansas City campus of DeVry University.

 Education: MA, Oakland University; BA, Oakland University